dotnet/Nerdbank.GitVersioning/doc/public_vs_stable.md

 Naming most/all your public release branches after the version they build can help folks to find the right branch as well as help maintain unique versions for each branch.

 In development of a topic branch, you might find a need to share packages before merging into one of these public release branches.
-That's just fine--you can share your `-gc0ffeebeef` suffixed packages.
+That's just fine -- you can share your `-gc0ffeebeef` suffixed packages.
 This suffix will make it clear to those you share the package with that these are unofficial packages whose version do not participate in linear history and thus are not necessarily older or newer than another public release.

 A commit may belong to multiple branches in git at once.